BRP Logo

 BRP: Brand overview

-BRP is a Canadian brand engaged in engineering, sports transportation, and products for active recreation.
+BRP is a Canadian brand engaged in engineering, sports transportation, and active-recreation products.
 Leading products include snowmobiles, ATVs, and personal watercraft.
 The main production facilities are in Canada and Mexico, with additional factories in the United States, India, and Europe.
 The products are sold in 150 countries.
 The company’s revenue amounts to 7.5 billion Canadian dollars.

 Meaning and History